vaishnav-sh/learn-fullstack/4 - Component state, event handlers/7 - Passing state to child components.md

 ```

 - Since we now have an easily reusable `Button` component, we've also implemented new functionality into our application by adding a button that can be used to decrement the counter.
-- Here the event handler is passed with the help of a variable (which has a reference to the event hanlder function) to the `Button` component with prop name `onClick`.
+- Here the event handler is passed with the help of a variable (which has a reference to the event handler function) to the `Button` component with prop name `onClick`.